Grievance Procedures

 State Business Transaction Disclosure Reporting

-In addition to the reporting requirement, please note that the Georgia conflict of interest law prohibits transactions between public employees, spouses and dependents of public employees, or any business in which a public employee or spouse/dependent has a substantial interest, and the state agency with which the public employee is employed except in limited circumstances.
+In addition to the reporting requirement, please note that the Georgia conflict of interest law prohibits transactions between the University and any UGA employee, the employee’s spouse or dependent, or any business in which a UGA employee, spouse, or dependent has a substantial interest, except in limited circumstances.
+A list of exceptions to the law can be found at O.C.G.A. §§ 45-10-24.1 and 45-10-25.

-Please contact the Office of Legal Affairs at (706) 542-0006 if you have any questions or need additional information.
+Please contact me at (706) 542-0006 or [email protected] if you have any questions or need additional information.